section-engineering-education/engineering-education/articles/how-to-use-an-api-in-a-vuejs-project/index.md

-Recently, the majority of developers build applications using Javascript programming language and this constitutes the fact that most web applications have Javascript as one of their programming languages.
-To make the building process easier and faster for developers, a compiled version of Javascript was created which takes on one programming architecture and allows programmers to build any application on this framework.
+A lot of developers build applications using Javascript and this constitutes the fact that most web applications have Javascript as one of their main programming languages.
+JavaScript frameworks were buily to make the development process easier and faster for the developers.
-This complied version of JavaScript is called *JavaScript Framework*.
 Vue.js is one of the many JavaScript Frameworks.
+Other popular JavaScript frameworks are React and Angular.

 #### What is Vue.js

-[Vue.js](https://vuejs.org/v2/guide/index.html) is a progressive framework for JavaScript used to develop interactive user interfaces.
+[Vue.js](https://vuejs.org/v2/guide/index.html) is a progressive framework for JavaScript which is used to develop interactive user interfaces.
 Vue.js is called a progressive framework because it is user-friendly and can be easily merged with different frameworks or libraries.

-When developing most projects using Vue.js, there will be a need to fetch or consume data from an API.
-This will make the front-end of the application interact with the backend of the application.
+When developing most projects using Vue.js, there'll be a need to fetch or consume data from an API.
+This is used to make the front-end interact with the backend of the application.
 The fetched data can be consumed on the front end of the application.

 #### What is an API?

-API stands for Application Programming Interface, which is a set of protocols that allow software programs to share data.
-It is more of a software intermediary.
-To use APIs in Vue.js, you'll have to make an API request using two methods: [Axios](https://www.npmjs.com/package/axios) and [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) methods.
+API stands for Application Programming Interface, which is a set of protocols that allow applications to share data.
+It's more of a software intermediary.
+To use APIs in Vue.js, you'll have to make an API request using either one of these methods: [Axios](https://www.npmjs.com/package/axios) and [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) methods.

 These concepts will be discussed extensively in the course of this article.
 Brace up!

 #### Prerequisite

-To understand and follow this article, you will need:
+To understand and follow this article, you should have:

 - [Node.js](https://nodejs.org/en/download/) installed on your computer.
-- to have Vue.js installed on your computer.
-If you don't already have it installed, click [here](https://vuejs.org/v2/guide/installation.html) to do so.
+- Vue.js installed on your computer.
+If you don't already have it installed, refer to this [documentation](https://vuejs.org/v2/guide/installation.html).
-- to understand key concepts in Vue.js.
-You can learn it [here](https://vuejs.org/v2/guide/index.html).
+- Understood the key concepts in Vue.js.
+You can learn it from the [Vue.js guide](https://vuejs.org/v2/guide/index.html).

 #### Overview
 1. Using Axios to consume an API
 2. Using the Fetch API method
-3. Using APIs on Vuex
+3. Using APIs in Vuex
 4. Conclusion

 If you don't know how to create a Vue project, check out this [documentation](https://cli.vuejs.org/guide/creating-a-project.html#vue-create) to walk you through the process.

-There are two methods of consuming/using an API in a Vue.js project.
-These methods are:

 #### Using Axios to consume APIs

 [Axios](https://www.npmjs.com/package/axios) is a promise-based HTTP client which makes it suitable for fetching data during server-side display.
 It works on both browser and Node apps.
+Axios is a library that is built around the Fetch API.

 **Axios Installation**

-To use Axios on your project, you need to first install it.
+To use Axios in your project, you should install it.
 This can be done in two ways:

 -  By using `npm`; a standard package manager for the JavaScript runtime environment Node.js.
 You can now see why having Node.js installed on your computer was a prerequisite.